Kihumba/private-/lv/D1-Php/08 - Introduction to HTTP Concepts, Forms, Sessions and Web Services/README.md

-# Module 8:   Introduction to HTTP Concepts, Forms, Sessions and Web Services
+# Outcome 8 -  Introduction to HTTP Concepts, Forms, Sessions and Web Services

 ## Skill Description
 A person with this skill can build an API using PHP, and explain how it interacts with the web and other APIs.